 - Teaching language

-Changes from autumn to spring.
-May be offered spring 2022.
+Changes from autumn to spring from the springsemester of 2022.

 Associate Professor Steffen Juranek, Department of Business and Management Science.